 The sharing of information under the MOU is intended to:

-- Help OFAC with administering U.S. economic sanctions
+- Help the Office of Foreign Assets Control with administering U.S. economic sanctions

 - Assist the IRS with exercising its delegated examination authority under Treasury Directive 15-43 (May 3, 2007)

-- Promote the sharing of certain U.S. economic sanctions related information between OFAC and the IRS
+- Promote the sharing of certain U.S. economic sanctions related information between the Office of Foreign Assets and the IRS

-- Promote cooperative efforts between OFAC and the IRS to heighten awareness of U.S. economic sanctions
+- Promote cooperative efforts between the Office of Foreign Assets Control and the IRS to heighten awareness of U.S. economic sanctions

 Treasury Directive 15-43 states that: